acwwat/terraform-amazon-inspector-organization-example/README.md

 # terraform-amazon-inspector-organization-example

-Example of using Terraform to manage Amazon Inspector in AWS Organizations
+This repository contains the Terraform configuration for the blog post [How To Manage Amazon Inspector in AWS Organizations Using Terraform](https://blog.avangards.io/how-to-manage-amazon-inspector-in-aws-organizations-using-terraform).